 Who am I?

-My name is Bella G. Bear, which is not my real name, although I like it better than my official name because my best friends gave it to me.
+My name is Bella G. Bear, which is not my real name (that’s Rianne Doller).
+I like Bella better than my official name though because my best friends gave it to me.
 I learned to sew from my mother who is very good at making quilts and even made some of the dresses I wore as a little girl.
 Creativity has always been important to me, so it was only a matter of time before my mother got me into quilting.
 I discovered that quilting, embroidery and all other fabric relating exploits are what truly makes me happy and calm, so I am very excited to share it with you!
 Besides sewing I love books, I have many many books and even have a book blog with my friends: Bookworms united.
 Also there is music, going outside to walk around in cities or nature and writing.

 Why sewing and quilting

 What I love about sewing is experimenting with fabrics and thread to see how far I can take all the ideas I have.
 I love the challenge of figuring out how to make something by yourself, because in that way you learn the most.
 Also, when you are not constricted by rules of what is possible to achieve, often more is possible than expected!
 Sometimes it pays off to have little experience, and a ‘we’ll see what happens’ attitude.
 Anyhow, whether it is because of its nostalgic, old-fashioned aura, or because of its association with home and cosiness, I don’t know, but working with pretty coloured fabrics gives me lots of satisfaction.